Marge the Lumberjill: Viewing figures

+Critical response

 Tony Sokol of Den of Geek gave the episode 2 and a half out of 5 stars.
+He felt the episode was mediocre, and it was not taking any chances because Homer and Marge's marriage was never in any real danger.

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating "It all leaves the amiable ‘Marge The Lumberjill’ feeling awfully inessential, especially since it isn’t packed with compensatory great jokes...And there’s a lovely little present for quick-eared fans of quirky bisexual singer-songwriter Jill Sobule (of the superior ‘I Kissed A Girl’ song), who sings the original Marge training montage anthem ‘The Lumberjill Song’ after she’s name-checked as the newly Portland-ized Marge’s fashion icon.
 It’s sweet, even if its playful depiction of Marge’s inner awakening feels more invested than the episode as a whole ends up being.”